bcaine/bcaine.github.io/_posts/projects/2016-03-16-adding-images.md

 date: 2016-03-16T20:43:28-04:00
 ---

 Training neural networks with both convolutional and recurrent layers end-to-end provides a nice framework to model many problems.
-Inputting a series of images, learning features, modeling temporal patterns, and outputting a vector (or value) at every timestep has a ton of interesting applications.
+The general framework is as follows: given a series of images, automatically learn features, model temporal patterns, and output a vector (or value) at every timestep that represents something about each image.
+This has a ton of very interesting applications.

 My main (longer term) motivation is exploring this is a larger project working towards automatic video summarization, using neural nets to extract scene information and figure out the frame-by-frame importance.

 Anyway, as a starting point, I wanted to try a bunch of smaller models that allowed this type of end-to-end optimization.
 One very easy one to both understand and train is passing in a series of 1..N MNIST digits and calculating the sum of all the digit values added up.

-### Input ###
+### Problem ###
 For a given sequence of images like the following:

 ![mnist5](../../project_images/mnist5.png) ![mnist0](../../project_images/mnist0.png) ![mnist4](../../project_images/mnist4.png) ![mnist1](../../project_images/mnist1.png)